TheRadischen/odin-utils/sort/README.md

 on the bottom is input size

-on the left is log(time / n*log(n)) the log of the time per sorted element logged
+on the left is log(time / n*log(n)) the log of the time per sorted element logged normally benchmarks have time / n*log(n) without the extra log in the beginning, but insertion sorts exponential nature makes that necessary

 exponential insertion sort becomes linear